Academic literature on the topic 'Package R'

 Abstract:

 This paper presents the R package anacor for the computation of simple and canonical correspondence analysis with missing values.
 The canonical correspondence analysis is specified in a rather general way by imposing covariates on the rows and/or the columns of the two-dimensional frequency table.
 The package allows for scaling methods such as standard, Benzécri, centroid, and Goodman scaling.
-In addition, along with well-known two- and three-dimensional joint plots including confidence ellipsoids, it offers alternative plotting possibilities in terms of transformation plots, Benzécri plots, and regression plots.
+In addition, along with well-known two- and three-dimensional joint plots including confidence ellipsoids, it offers alternative plotting possibilities in terms of transformation plots, Benzécri plots, a

 APA, Harvard, Vancouver, ISO, and other styles